 In connection with the parties' entry into the APL Merger Agreement, TRP entered into voting and support agreements, dated October 13, 2014, with certain directors and executive officers of APL pursuant to which such directors and executive officers of APL have agreed to vote any APL common units beneficially owned by them in favor of approving and adopting the APL Merger Agreement and approving the APL Merger.
-The APL unitholders party to the voting and support agreements beneficially own, in the aggregate, approximately % of the outstanding APL common units as of the record date.
+We estimate that the APL unitholders party to the voting and support agreements will beneficially own, in the aggregate, approximately 6% of the outstanding APL common units as of the record date.